 An efficient order management system or OMS is key to making the most out of the omnichannel fulfillment strategy.
 An OMS analyzes the most efficient way of fulfilling an order using an automated and smart order sourcing and allocation.

-Omnichannel lets businesses deliver products to different channels, and deliveries come from a single inventory system.
+An omnichannel strategy lets businesses deliver products to different channels, and deliveries come from a single inventory system.
 It also allows consumers to research the products and their prices and place and receive orders through multiple channels.
 Many businesses are shifting to omnichannel order fulfillment because of its benefits.
+These benefits include:

-The spectacular growth of eCommerce may have been good for business, but it came with higher operating expenses.
-This higher expense is because there are more goods to handle in the warehouse, and more employees must ensure proper order delivery.
+The spectacular growth of eCommerce may be good for business, but it comes with higher operating expenses.
+This higher expense is because there are more goods to handle in the warehouse, and more employees are required to ensure proper order delivery.

 Plus, the OMS allows for streamlining order fulfillment processes using new technological tools that offer warehouse personnel more detailed data to improve the overall operational efficiency.

-Proper and timely order fulfillment are formulas for higher customer satisfaction.
+Proper and timely order fulfillment is a formula for higher customer satisfaction.
 One study shows that consumers would refuse to order from online retailers that fail to deliver packages correctly.